Two-level system hyperpolarization using a quantum Szilard engine

-Here, we present a method to manipulate and measure the environment of a quantum system via an active feedback loop implementing a quantum Szilard engine~\cite{Szilard1929, Toyabe2010, Koski2014, Peterson2020}.
-Continuous monitoring of the qubit reveals a surprisingly long lived mesoscopic environment, which relaxes over tens of milliseconds, with the qubit providing the main dissipation channel.
-Conversely, this heretofore hidden environment can now be identified to be the dominant loss mechanism of our superconducting qubit, and we dread that similarly acting environments are ubiquitous in superconducting hardware.
-Our Szilard engine method can be applied to any quantum system that provides efficient initialization protocols via active or autonomous feedback and can directly be implemented on state of the art quantum processors~\cite{Corcoles2021Aug, Gold2021Sep, Satzinger2021Dec}.
-The method can also be seen as a dynamical polarization of the environment, similar to experiments performed using spin qubits~\cite{Bluhm2010} and defect centers in crystals~\cite{London2013}.
+Here, we implement a quantum Szilard engine~\cite{Szilard1929, Toyabe2010, Koski2014, Peterson2020} which manipulates the environment of a superconducting qubit.
+Our Szilard engine executes a hyperpolarization protocol similar to experiments using spin qubits~\cite{Bluhm2010} or defect centers~\cite{Broadway2018}, and is readily applicable in state of the art quantum processors~\cite{Corcoles2021Aug, Gold2021Sep, Satzinger2021Dec}.
+The hyperpolarized environment reveals that the qubit is weakly coupled to a TLS environment of unknown origin, which relaxes over tens of milliseconds.
+Conversely, this heretofore hidden environment can now be identified to be the dominant loss mechanism of our qubit, and we dread that similarly acting environments are ubiquitous in superconducting hardware.
+The quantum Szilard engine consists of a granular aluminum fluxonium qubit~\cite{Gruenhaupt2019} that can be actively prepared in one of its eigenstates $|\text{g}\rangle$ or $|\text{e}\rangle$.
+The fluxonium and its complex environment is depicted in \frefadd{fig:0}{a}.
+The Szilard engine implements a dynamical polarization protocol on the TLSs as illustrated (\frefadd{fig:0}{b,c}).
+In contrast to nuclear hyperpolarization, here the qubit and the TLSs operate in the same frequency domain, requiring active or autonomous feedback schemes.